WhatsApp FAQs

 🧍 3.
 Fit Matters More Than Size

-Backpacks come in sizes (S/M/L) based on torso length — not your overall height.
+Backpacks are designed based on torso length (see: Human Back), not height.

-✅ Check with your trek operator what you’re expected to carry.
+Always confirm with your trek operator what you’ll need to carry.

 🛍️ 5.
 Recommended Backpack Brands in India